soerr/UnturnedDocumentation/Unturned Server/getting-started.md

 Starting your own Unturned server is a great experience.
 You can do it just to play with your friends by your own rules or open a public server and build a community.

 Follow this documentation to learn all the necessary steps to start your own Unturned server.

 ### Is it worth it?
 It's definitely worth it if you have never done it before.
 You will get to learn a lot.
-You can also make some money if you decide to open a public server and monetize it.

 Over 20k unique players play Unturned every day on multiplayer servers according to [Battlemetrics](https://www.battlemetrics.com/servers/unturned/stats).
 At the same time, there are around 2,000 servers online.